 The 1st CARTAL Conference on International Arbitration 2016

-On October 15-16, 2016, CARTAL organized an international conference on arbitration, themed "Arbitration at Crossroads", in association with Baker & McKenzie.
+On October 15-16, 2016, CARTAL organized an international conference on arbitration, themed "Arbitration at Crossroads", in association with Baker McKenzie, New York.
 The Conference was institutionally supported by ICC, SIAC, HKIAC, MCIA and CIArb.
 The Society of Indian Law Firms was the principal sponsor.
 The Conference consisted of four panel discussions and was held at the National Law University, Jodhpur in India.

 The theme of the Conference alluded to the critical stage which the law and practice of arbitration is at, both domestically in India, as well as in international dispute resolution.
 The aim of the Conference was to act as a platform for both prominent practitioners and academicians to analyse some of the most contemporary issues and help chalk out a potential roadmap to navigate through them.